-Because his sanity was questioned by both his wife AND the therapist.
+Because his sanity was questioned by both his wife, his friends AND NOW the therapist!

 Later, (in 1:52 of the clip) we see a fight between Joey and Lucy.
-We assume its about intimacy because they both act so sexually wanton toward other people in the movie.
+We assume its about sex and intimacy because they both act so sexually wanton toward other people in the movie.
 Lucy got pregnant with Joey's baby in high school which resulted in their getting married.
-Now neither feels desired by the other now:
+Now neither feels desired by the other:

 Joey: "So now it's my fault that you don't feel satisfied."